AviatrixSystems/Docs/HowTos/selective_upgrade.rst

 Verify Gateway Upgrade Status
 **************************************************
-After you have completed upgrade, you can:
+After you have completed the upgrade, you can:

 #.
 Go to **Controller UI > Settings > Maintenance > Selective Gateway Upgrade** to check the gateway upgrade status.
 Alternatively, you can also go to *CoPilot UI > Gateways >  Gateway Management > Upgrade Controller* to check the gateway upgrade status.
 #.
 Look for the **Update Status** field.